Cloud-Code-Academy/git-github-fundamentals-brisenox/README.md

 Your profile page tells people the story of your work through the repositories you're interested in, the contributions you've made, and the conversations you've had.
 You can also give the world a unique view into who you are with your profile README.
 You can use your profile to let future employers know all about you!
 To learn more about your user profile and adding and updating your profile README, read ["Managing Your Profile README"](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme).

-### Using markdown on GitHub - SOunds like a thrifty feature to know and marking up your comments and having some fun while doing so?! https://myoctocat.com/assets/images/base-octocat.svg
+### Using markdown on GitHub - Sounds like a thrifty feature to know and marking up your comments and having some fun while doing so?! https://myoctocat.com/assets/images/base-octocat.svg

 You might have noticed already, but you can add some fun styling to your issues, pull requests, and files. ["Markdown"](https://guides.github.com/features/mastering-markdown/) is an easy way to style your issues, pull requests, and files with some simple syntax.
 This can be helpful to organize your information and make it easier for others to read.
 You can also drop in gifs and images to help convey your point!
 To learn more about using GitHub’s flavor of markdown, read ["Basic Writing and Formatting Syntax"](https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax).